noaa-nwfsc/SMORES/markdown/habitat.md

+---
+editor_options:
+  markdown:
+    wrap: 72
+---

 Use this page to develop a combined data layer providing the overall scores for selected protected habitats.
 You can assign scores that range from 0 (a constraint)/0.001 (most vulnerable) to 0.9 (least vulnerable).

 NMFS provided 2 scoring scenarios for BOEM's consideration for inclusion in the suitability model.
-Scenario 2 was chosen for use in the model as it did not contain any constraints (scores of 0).
+Scenario 2 was chosen for use in the model as it did not contain any constraints (scores of 0) [(NCCOS Report 2.4.2)](https://www.boem.gov/sites/default/files/documents/renewable-energy/state-activities/Appendix%20B_NCCOS%20Final%20WEA%20Report_Oregon.pdf).
+NMFS used the lowest method equation providing the lowest score for each grid cell for the most sensitive habitats.
 Below is a table to reference the layer and score, for the habitat layers that were outlined in scenario 2.

 \*Note: more layers are available to model than the initial Oregon Siting exercise